vr4content/NetworkCommunication/README.md

 Scripts are right now in development and are ment to be edited and adapted to your needs, so expect changes, additions or missing things bits on this documentation.

-Data UDP format it will change depending on the requirements, by now you can find the initial json_schema and an json file example.
+Data UDP format it will change depending on the requirements, by now you can find the initial json_schema and a json file example.

+## Dependencies

+Depends on the script, i.e. UDP_2_LSL requires LSL library already installed in your system, you can install it with brew,pip or others depending on your os

 ## UDPClockTx.py